JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 * Includes built-in support for IPsec and features that simplify routing and network configuration
 * Allows devices to automatically configure their IP addresses without the need for DHCP
 * IPv6 addresses can be shortened either by removing the leading 0s from any quartets (Ex: *2001:0DB8:000A:001B:20A1:0020:0080:34BD -> 2001:DB8:A:1B:20A1:20:80:34BD*) or by replacing consecutive quartets of all 0s with a double colon (Ex: *2001:0DB8:0000:0000:0000:0000:0080:34BD -> 2001:0DB8::0080:34BD*), or by using both methods (Ex: *2001:0DB8:0000:0000:0000:0000:0080:34BD -> 2001:DB8::80:34BD*)
+* A router can be assigned an IPv6 address of each IPv6 type

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)